 - Now insert the clamps on both ends and pull them away from the edges giving you ample length at both ends.

-- It’s time to use that water which you set aside to boil in the pot earlier; take one end and dip it in the boiling hot water for few seconds.
+- It’s time to use that water that you set aside to boil in the pot earlier; take one end and dip it in the boiling hot water for a few seconds.